Ranking Top 25 Golfers In U.S. Open Field

 22. Patrick Reed (T13 in 2017): Captain America doesn’t have a top 10 at a U.S. Open, but he’s finished in the top 15 in two of the last three and has signed his scorecard with a replica Declaration of Independence quill and bowl of ink in three of the last four.

 23. Patrick Cantlay (T21 in 2011): I simply cannot help myself.
-He hasn’t played in a U.S. Open in six years, and I have him in the top 25 of my most likely to win list.
+He hasn’t played in a U.S. Open in six years, and I have him in the top 25 of my most-likely-to-win list.
 Blame the pedigree.
 Blame the elite ball-striking.
 Blame my infatuation.
 I just can’t shake the idea that he’s one of the 25 best and most talented players on the planet right now.

 24. Marc Leishman (T18 in 2016): He’s certainly creative enough to win here, but will the game hold up?
 It didn’t at the Masters, where he was two back after 36 holes and finished ninth.
 I’m also mildly concerned that he’s never top-10ed at a U.S. Open.
-But man, is it easy to envision him winning at a big boy course like this one.
+But man, is it easy to envision him winning at a big-boy course like this one.

 25. Henrik Stenson (T4 in 2014): I really want to put Tony Finau or Xander Schauffele here, but I can’t ignore that Stenson is No. 3 in strokes gained tee to green with only D.J. and J.T. ahead of him.
 Bet against him in a ball-striking contest at your own risk.